Learn more

 On top of native yield and a friendly user experience, Mantis leverages Solana's Virtual Machine (SVM).
 This is a huge value-add for developers, as it allows them to deploy any application that is on Solana onto Mantis.
 For users, this innovative approach provides a familiar experience and enables them to utilize existing wallets that they already use on Solana.
 By combining the strengths of Solana with the scalability of a SVM-compatible L2, Mantis is well-suited for many use cases that demand high performance and speed.
 This includes, but is not limited to, gaming, trading, and DePin applications.

-Eclipse is designed to enhance Ethereum's scalability and performance by integrating SVM for execution.
-This unique approach makes Eclipse the first Ethereum Layer-2 to leverage the speed of Solana's infrastructure while maintaining compatibility with Ethereum.
-As a result, Eclipse claims to be Ethereum’s fastest L2, backed by the high TPS and throughput of Solana.
+Eclipse is designed to turbocharge Ethereum's scalability and performance by integrating SVM for execution.
+This unique approach makes Eclipse the first Ethereum Layer-2 to leverage the speed of Solana's execution environment while maintaining access to Ethereum's liquidity.
+As a result, Eclipse is poised to be the perfect intersection between Solana's speed and Ethereum's liquidity.

 Over the years, Ethereum has been met with criticism around its ability to efficiently scale.
 In contrast, Solana has addressed this challenge, but encountered opposition around decentralization and network security.
-Eclipse unites these two chains to deliver a comprehensive solution that improves transaction performance without compromising on security.
+Eclipse unites these two chains to deliver a comprehensive solution that improves transaction performance without compromising on Ethereum's network effects and security.

 MegaETH introduced the first real-time EVM execution engine, allowing the network to process a large volume of transactions immediately upon arrival.
 MegaETH achieves this by concentrating execution to a small number of nodes, decentralizing block validation, and utilizing its custom built block-building algorithm.
 This real-time capability is a significant advancement over traditional Layer-2s, which often require additional layers of communication and validation before a transaction is processed.